jova5/opta-planner-nqueens/README.md

 # opta-planner-nqueens
-OptaPlanner NQueens with more queens than needed
+OptaPlanner NQueens with more queens than necessary.

+I used OptaPlanner for native Java app, not SpringBoot implementation of OptaPlanner, because of my future needs.

 This is implementation of OptaPlanner for solving a problem of NQueens but with more queens than necessary.
 Example: